-And this is why brands with mobile optimised or responsive websites have been enjoying the spoils of higher traffic and increased conversion.
-A lot of companies are trailing behind when it comes to making their website pleasant and easy to use on mobile.
+This is why brands with mobile-friendly or responsive websites have been enjoying the spoils of higher traffic and increased conversion.
+Many companies trail behind when it comes to making their website pleasant and easy to use on mobile.
 Where does your website fall on the spectrum?

 To help you make boost your mobile conversion rates, here are five ways to improve your mobile website.